Admissions schedule 2022

 If you have completed a higher education degree at Sibelius Academy, you cannot apply for the same main subject again, or the same main instrument in the case of Classical Music Performance.

 The language of tuition in the Nordic Master in Jazz (NOMAZZ) programme is English.
-You must prove your language skills in English by the given deadline.
+You must demonstrate your language proficiency in English by the given deadline.

 How to apply